Mtaasisi/POS/docs/DEPLOYMENT_GUIDE.md

 1. **CORS Errors**:
    - Ensure CORS headers are set in `vercel.json`
-   - Check if your Chrome extension is sending proper headers
+   - Check if your API is sending proper headers

 2. **Function Timeout**:
    - Vercel functions have a 10-second timeout